Funeral Directors Category: Wales

 In the summer of 2020, Kelly, Tristan and their daughter moved to North Wales, initially staying with Tristan’s mother until they found a home of their own.
 The plan was for Tristan to direct funerals, and learn all aspects of the business, with Kelly looking after the finances and administration, but this soon changed when Kelly became involved with arranging and conducting funerals and found that she had an aptitude and a passion for it.
 She also set up the new website and oversees social media content and has been responsible for the development of new branding for the business.

-Fast forward to the end of 2021, and the couple are both deeply involved in the funeral company, bringing their own skills and ideas to enhance and enrich the established family business and shape it into the modern, forward looking funeral home that they envision.
-When we visited them, both Kelly and Tristan had arranged and conducted almost 100 funerals apiece in the time they’ve been part of the business, and they were clearly both deeply committed and inspired by their new vocation.
+Fast forward to the current day, and the couple are both deeply involved in the funeral company, bringing their own skills and ideas to enhance and enrich the established family business and shape it into the modern, forward looking funeral home that they envision.
+When we visited them in November 2022, both Kelly and Tristan had arranged and conducted almost 100 funerals apiece in the time they’d been part of the business, and they were clearly both deeply committed and inspired by their new vocation.

 Their role models are various progressive funeral directors, all on the GFG Recommended list, and they are immersing themselves in all aspects of best practice in bereavement support, grief training and awareness, following various charities and organisations on social media and attending webinars and training courses.